pandas-dev/pandas/doc/source/options.rst

                                                  action if trying to use chained
-                                                 assignment, The default is warn mode.sim_interactive                False        Whether to simulate interactive mode for purposes of testing mode.use_inf_as_null                False        True means treat None, NaN, -INF, INF as null (old way), False means None and NaN are null, but INF, -INF are not null (new way). compute.use_bottleneck              True         Use the bottleneck library to accelerate computation if it is installed compute.use_numexpr                 True         Use the numexpr library to accelerate computation if it is installed
+                                                 assignment, The default is warn mode.sim_interactive                False        Whether to simulate interactive mode for purposes of testing. mode.use_inf_as_null                False        True means treat None, NaN, -INF, INF as null (old way), False means None and NaN are null, but INF, -INF are not null (new way). compute.use_bottleneck              True         Use the bottleneck library to accelerate computation if it is installed. compute.use_numexpr                 True         Use the numexpr library to accelerate computation if it is installed.
 =================================== ============ ==================================